terry-tong/credit-card-validator/README.md

 # credit-card-validator
-[Python] Tool that checks whether or not a credit card is valid by using a checksum formula
+Tool that checks whether or not a credit card is valid by using a checksum formula